qq7te/radical-product/src/_posts/2023-02-20-product-led-transformation.markdown

 <br>

-<h2 id="framework">A framework to transform into a product-led or vision-driven</h2>
+<h2 id="framework">The Radical Product Thinking framework for product-led transformation</h2>

 ### Transformation framework for leaders:
 If you’re a leader who wants to help transform your organization, you’ll need to start with a clear vision for transformation.
 Your vision should explain the problem statement and why you need to transform as an organization.
-Change is hard and the lack of a clear vision for why this change is needed is a key reason why [transformations often fail]({% post_url 2021-03-10-Digital-transformation%}).
+Change is hard and the lack of a clear vision for why change is needed is a key reason why [transformations often fail]({% post_url 2021-03-10-Digital-transformation%}).

 You’ll need buy-in across the organization on transformation and communicate what transformation means for each function.
-You can look at the Radical Product Thinking training for product-led transformation and can pick a set of trainings that meet your organization’s needs.
-Radical Product Thinking trainings and workshops for transformation include:
+Instead of describing the product mindset in abstract terms, you'll need to get each function in the organization to experience product thinking.
+Here's the Radical Product Thinking approach for product-led transformation:
-- [Keynote talk](https://www.radicalproduct.com/speaker/) for the company to share inspiring examples of companies that have transformed and practical tips on how individuals can apply RPT ideas to transform to a product mindset
+- [Keynote talk](https://www.radicalproduct.com/speaker/) for the company to share inspiring examples of companies that have transformed and practical tips on how individuals can apply RPT ideas to transform to a product mindset.
+A thought-provoking talk creates buy-in and momentum for transformation.
-- [Product management training](https://www.radicalproduct.com/trainings/product-management-training/) to help product teams take a vision-driven approach in translating vision into action.
+- [Product management training](https://www.radicalproduct.com/trainings/product-management-training/) to help product teams develop a clear vision for their product and translate it into their everyday activities.
+Additionally, coaching and support for teams solidifies this learning for the long-term.
-- Engineering workshops to help engineering leads and influencers in the engineering organization adopt a product mindset and understand the value of product management.
+- Engineering workshops to help managers, tech leads, and influencers in the engineering organization adopt a product mindset and understand the value of product management.
-- Sales workshops that include hands-on exercises for sales and marketing teams  to shift their thinking from a sales-led approach to a product thinking mindset.
+- Sales workshops that include hands-on exercises for sales and marketing teams to help them shift their thinking from a sales-led approach to a product thinking mindset.
 - Leadership sessions to share learnings from across the organization and recommendations on any structural changes that might be needed to drive adoption of a product mindset.

+>[Contact us](https://www.radicalproduct.com/contact/) to learn about Radical Product Thinking trainings and workshops for product-led transformation -- we can customize and pick the sessions that are right for your organization.

 <br>

 ### Transformation tips for individuals:
 If you’re an individual contributor who wants to learn more and adopt the product mindset you can work through the exercises in the following 5 steps.
 The [Radical Product Thinking book](https://www.amazon.com/Radical-Product-Thinking-Mindset-Innovating-ebook/dp/B08ZNV7SW4/ref=sr_1_1?crid=7T1XHJC9CZXE&dchild=1&keywords=radical+product+thinking&qid=1622558352&sprefix=radical+product+thi%2Caps%2C155&sr=8-1) gives you examples and serves as your guide as you work through these steps:

-1. Define a clear vision for your product: Instead of a fluffy vision like “empowering people to do xyz”, craft a [detailed vision]({% post_url 2020-07-11-vision-doesnt-have-to-be-hairy%}) that answers the following questions: Whose world are you changing?
+1. **Define a clear vision for your product:** Instead of a fluffy vision like “empowering people to do xyz”, craft a [detailed vision]({% post_url 2020-07-11-vision-doesnt-have-to-be-hairy%}) that answers the following questions: Whose world are you changing?
 What’s their problem and how are they solving it today?
 Why does their world need changing?
 When will you know that you’ve arrived?
 And how are you going to change it for them?
 The Radical Vision Statement is a [fill-in-the-blanks statement](https://www.radicalproduct.com/toolkit/) that helps you focus on your answers to these questions without wasting time on wordsmithing.

-2. Build your strategy: Once you have a detailed vision, you need an actionable plan, i.e. a [product strategy]({% post_url 2022-03-21-three-characteristics-of-good-product-Strategy%}).
+2. **Build your strategy:** Once you have a detailed vision, you need an actionable plan, i.e. a [product strategy]({% post_url 2022-03-21-three-characteristics-of-good-product-Strategy%}).
 You can craft a detailed product strategy that is grounded in your users’ [real (not imaginary) pain points]({% post_url 2021-04-15-real-pain-points%}).
 A good strategy is a living document that you can troubleshoot over time and learn from – it’s part of your [strategic planning]({% post_url 2021-09-14-stressfree-guide-to-Strategic-planning%}) process.

-3. Communicate your rationale for prioritization: In order for your product to be successful, you have to balance the long-term vision against your short-term needs (survival).
-The [RPT approach to prioritization]({% post_url 2020-07-07-art-of-prioritization%}) helps you communicate the trade-offs as you make progress toward the vision while managing urgent business needs.
+3. **Communicate your rationale for prioritization:** In order for your product to be successful, you have to balance the long-term vision against your short-term needs (survival).
+The [RPT approach to prioritization]({% post_url 2020-07-07-art-of-prioritization%}) helps you communicate trade-offs as you make progress toward the vision while managing urgent business needs.
 It helps you scale your influence and thinking across your organization.

-4. Identify your hypotheses and metrics to validate them: Instead of relying on OKRs set from above or measuring popular metrics such as sales or time spent on site, you need to derive the metrics that are right for your product.
+4. **Identify your hypotheses and metrics to validate them:** Instead of relying on OKRs set from above or measuring popular metrics such as sales or time spent on site, you need to derive the metrics that are right for your product.
 For each element of your strategy, think about the [hypotheses and metrics]({% post_url 2021-04-29-the-downsides-of-OKRs%}) that'll indicate if your approach is working.

-5. Communicate and bring your team with you on the journey: Each of these elements of Radical Product Thinking (vision, strategy, prioritization, and execution and measurement) are designed to be communication tools.
+5. **Communicate and bring your team with you on the journey:** Each of these elements of Radical Product Thinking (vision, strategy, prioritization, and execution and measurement) are designed to be communication tools.
 You can use each step to align your team so that instead of just speed, you have a shared sense of direction and therefore velocity.

 Want to learn more about the product mindset and how you can transform your organization?
 You can read the [Radical Product Thinking book](https://www.amazon.com/Radical-Product-Thinking-Mindset-Innovating-ebook/dp/B08ZNV7SW4/ref=sr_1_1?dchild=1&keywords=radical+product&qid=1624988263&sr=8-1), [contact us](https://www.radicalproduct.com/contact/) to ask about workshops and training, or get the [free toolkit](https://www.radicalproduct.com/toolkit/).